Allen-Tildesley/examples/GUIDE.md

 and the decrease in shear viscosity &eta;, as the strain rate increases, are in good agreement with the above papers.
+Incidentally, at the highest strain rate 0.64, the configurational temperature is systematically about 1% lower than the (constrained) kinetic temperature.

 ## Hard-particle programs
 The programs `mc_nvt_hs` and `md_nve_hs` illustrate, respectively,